-Each exercise should be completed on the day of practice.
-The same shall be evaluated for 10 marks on the day or next day of practice before commencement of the next exercise.
+Each experiment should be completed on the day of practice.
+The same shall be evaluated for 10 marks on the day or next day of practice before commencement of the next experiment.

-This documentation can be carried out in a separate notebook or printed manual or in a file with the documents.
-The procedure and sketch should be written by the student manually.
+This documentation can be carried out in a separate notebook or a printed manual or a file with documents.
+The student should draw the Circuit Diagram and take readings, do calculations and prepare the Graph/Result manually in the documents.